McGill-MMA-EnterpriseAnalytics/hotel-cancellation-analysis/README.md

 - Final_Project_Notebook.ipynb contains every code written for the preprocessing, EDA, predictive, and causal analyses.
 - Financial_Analysis__ROI_Estimation.pdf includes financial implications and ROI estimation derived from causal analysis.
-- Presentation.pdf contains presentation slides for this project.
+- Presentation Deck.pdf contains presentation slides for this project.
 - hotel_booking.csv is the dataset used for this project.
 ---